Reduce the number of new cancer cases, as well as illness, disability, and death caused by cancer.

 - Cervical cancer (using Pap test alone or combined Pap test and HPV test)

-- Colorectal cancer (using fecal occult blood testing, sigmoidoscopy, or colonoscopy)
+- Colorectal cancer (using stool-based testing, sigmoidoscopy, or colonoscopy)

-For cancers with evidence-based screening tools, early detection must include the continuum of care from screening to appropriate follow-up of abnormal test results and referral to cancer treatment.7
+For cancers with evidence-based screening tools, early detection must address the continuum of care from screening to appropriate follow-up of abnormal test results and referral to cancer treatment.7

-Complex and interrelated factors contribute to the risk of developing cancer.
-These same factors contribute to the observed disparities in cancer incidence and death among racial, ethnic, and underserved groups.
-The most obvious factors are associated with a lack of health care coverage and low socioeconomic status (SES).
+Complex and interrelated factors contribute to the risk of developing cancer and to the observed disparities in cancer incidence and death among racial, ethnic, and underserved groups.
+The most obvious factors are a lack of health care coverage and low socioeconomic status (SES).
 SES is most often based on a person’s:

 - Education level